Butler Pennsylvania 46

 and places like Korea, Vietnam, France

-and as of late, Afganistan and Iraq
+and as of late, Afghanistan and Iraq

 all wreathed by scorched grass cuttings.